 If you think that having too many files and running multiple applications all the same time can slow down the computer, it’s not the only cause.
 A computer Trojan can also cause that slowness because it must be using many resources.

-Preparation Against Trojan Horse
+How To Prevent Against Trojan Horse Virus

 An ordinary antivirus might not be able to do a great job at detecting Trojan horse virus at your computers.
 The Trojan horse virus symptoms can’t easily be detected because it pretends to be a legitimate file or software.
 That scheme makes it harder for a general antivirus to detect it.
 What you need is the specific Trojan horse virus protection that can eradicate such pesky Trojan horse virus in the computer.